 How to create a Business Continuity plan

-So, let's talk about that.
+So, let’s talk about that.
 Business Continuity is about clear and solid process criticality tiers.
 Fundamentally approaching your business to rank your business processes and set defined RTO and RPO goals.
 We all do this in our organizations today, however, that line gets blurred since all data is now becoming high priority.
 Right now, we have an opportunity to define this more solidly, to suit our current business environment better, and land stronger RPO and RTO goals.
-Recently I attended a Gartner webinar on
+Recently I attended a Gartner webinar on pandemic preparedness, and they used a model which I felt was very understandable by defining business processes into five easy categorizes and assigning RTO and RPO objectives for each one.

 Steps for a successful Business Continuity plan